Toaster996/softwareengineering/documentation/UCs/CreateJournal/uc_create_journal.md

 ### 2.1 Basic flow

-The basic flow of this usecase is that a user enters a journal name and a journal description and does neither leave the name nor the description empty.
+The basic flow of this usecase is that a user enters a journal username and a journal description and does neither leave the username nor the description empty.
 Afterwards he will be redirected to his newly created journal.

 #### Creation Dialog